FayeWu1005/fei-web-app/README.md

 # Fei-APP

-- To run this project follow these steps ,
-  - clone the repo using `git clone`
-  - navigate to folder `portfolio-app`
   - run `npm install` to instal node modules
   - run `npm start` to start the service on `localhost:3000`